vjlab/resources/README.md

 This first introductory page contains a bunch of essential readings to get the basics first.
 Useful sources: Wikipedia, Reddit Explain Like I'm 5 (ELI5), Khan Academy (for undergraduate-level academic concepts), Stackoverflow (a Q&A site for programming), Youtube.

 ## About This Repo
 This repo contains several tutorial files, with varying levels of difficulty.
 Recommended prerequisites will be listed near the top of that tutorial.
-However, try as I might to make them so, this isn't to say that each tutorial is entirely self-contained.
+However, try as I might to make them so, there's no garauntee that each tutorial is entirely self-contained.

-The tutorials in this repo will also tend to contain information which is difficult to find, or is only the result of strenous, unnecessary research from poor documentation.
-Otherwise, I tend to just recommend Wikipedia articles or youtube videos for the basics - not (entirely) out of laziness, but because such content are made by people who make a living out of it, so they'll definitely be much better at *teaching* stuff, and their teaching material will be more highly polished.
+The tutorials in this repo will tend to contain information which is difficult to find, or is only the result of strenous research from poor documentation.
+Otherwise, I recommend Wikipedia articles or youtube videos for the basics - not (entirely) out of laziness, but because such content are made by people who make a living out of it, so they'll definitely be much better at *teaching* stuff, and their teaching material will be more highly polished.

 These resources are loosely classified into themes, reflected in the title.
 For instance, we have a bunch of tutorials about the high-performance computing facility at Monash (M3), all prefixed with "m3", e.g. `m3-quickstart`, `m3-about-the-hpc`, and so on.